jackamsterdam/Yammie-Restaurant-Jones-Backend-by-Jack-with-Typescript/README.md

 Throughout the layers in each step I am returning a promise using async await syntax because it takes time for data to come back from the database and javascript is single threaded so I do not want to hog the call stack with each request.

 4. Data access Layer folder - contains  a dal file that connects to the database.
 Since node's original functions in 2009  did not work with promises but with callbacks I had to  promisify the execute function.
 So the function returns a promise.
 I added a "values" parameter in order to prevent sql injections so characters will be escaped.
-Notice that my connection is using the config file so If you want to connect to a different database all you need is to change is the config file.
+Notice that my connection is using the config file so if you want to connect to a different database all you need is to change is the config file.
 5. Business Logic Layer folder - contains order logic file that gets All the orders by last day and returns a promise and also adds a new order and returns a promise.
 6. Controller Layer folder - contains orders controller - using express.Router() to have the routes here instead of in app.ts.
 Contains two routes that frontend can surf too.